Blog

 Electrical engineers and designers can troubleshoot and test their products faster and with more certainty than ever.
 Additive has enabled innovative chip designs and chips that can’t be recreated with subtractive machining, including fabricating multiple components more efficiently as a single part.

-In addition to the actual printing of parts, robotics are used for post-processing tasks.
+In addition to the actual printing of parts, robotics is used for post-processing tasks.
 This could include removing supports, surface finishing, polishing, and painting.
 With integrated sensors and machine vision, these robots can detect the slightest of variations in part geometry.
 This is particularly important in aerospace, automotive, and medical device industries where regulations are tight.

 No, the robots haven’t taken over.
 In fact, electronics manufacturers are finding great value in collaborative robot systems.
 These robots work alongside humans, typically handling repetitive tasks or moving a heavy component from one place to another.
 They may have a drill at one end or a gripper to pick and place.

-Collaborative robots have gotten much easier to use and safer in recent years making them an attractive option in electronics fabrication.
+Collaborative robots have gotten much easier to use and safer in recent years, making them an attractive option in electronics fabrication.
 User interfaces have become more standardized, and the hardware is easier to integrate than ever.
 In the right manufacturing volume/mix environment, collaborative robot systems have proven a great way to fill in gaps and open up bottlenecks.

 6. Surface Mount Technology (SMT) Automation